Banstead A217 water main work left ‘ripples’ in road

 Sutton and East Surrey Water said the work would be done in late August.

-The water company originally wanted to lay the pipe across Banstead Heath to avoid major traffic disruption, but Banstead Commons Conservators refused to give consent.'Incredibly uneven'
+The water company originally wanted to lay the pipe across Banstead Heath to avoid major traffic disruption, but Banstead Commons Conservators refused to give consent.

 The work was finished in February this year.